Get

 Image Credit: Rita_Kochmarjova, Shutterstock

-Factors Affecting the Size of Oriental Shorthair Cat
+Factors Affecting the Size of the Oriental Shorthair Cat

-A few factors will affect the size of the Oriental Shorthair cat, like insufficient nutrition, genetics, not eating enough, breeding, too much exercise, and health issues.
+A few factors may affect the size of the Oriental Shorthair cat, like nutrition, genetics, underlying health issues, breeding, inappropriate exercise, and others.

 There is a difference between having a small cat and an underweight one.
 If your cat is naturally smaller in weight and height, these characteristics will be proportionate.
-Conversely, a skinny Oriental Shorthair cat will be underweight for their age and height.1 Food refusal should be taken seriously because a lack of nutrition will negatively impact your cat’s development and growth.
+Conversely, a skinny Oriental Shorthair cat will be underweight for their age and height.
+Food refusal should be taken seriously because a lack of nutrition will negatively impact your cat’s development and growth, and generally points to an underlying health issue.

-Oriental Shorthair cats are prone to a few health issues, one of which is called protrusion of the cranial sternum,2 which can cause respiratory problems and make it difficult for the cat to breathe and eat.
+Oriental Shorthair cats are prone to a few health issues, some of which are more breed-related while many are common in cats in general.
 So, while your cat’s size difference might be down to something completely innocent, there are more worrying alternatives.
 If you ever feel concerned about your kitten’s development, contact your vet immediately.

 Domestic cat - oriental shorthair_Jolanta Jd_shutterstock